nibton/Project1/README.md

-Hi this is the first repository of our Group, Projectors.
+Hi this is the first repository of our Group.